toddfast/conga-mokol/README.md

 ## Status

-The humble code in these initial checkins is *very* minimal and immature.
-There are missing annotations, key features haven't been added, packages and access modifiers aren't strictly defined for proper modularity, and a whole bunch of other things that we just haven't gotten around to yet.
+The humble code in these initial checkins is minimal and still maturing.
+Key features haven't been added, packages and access modifiers aren't fully defined for proper modularity, and a whole bunch of other things that we just haven't gotten around to yet are outstanding.
 As we refactor our internal plugins, we will have the freedom and time to make these changes and more.
 Stay tuned!

 ## FAQ
 - Q: Why didn't you use OSGi?